ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/recruitment/recruitment-survivorship/recruitment-survivorship-mapping.md

 #### `tree_status`

-The `tree_status` key maps to a `tern:Observation` with the observable property 'plant status'.
+The `tree_status` key maps to a `tern:Observation` with the observable property 'plant mortality'.

 #### `veg_growth_stage`